 LACEY EDEN

-World & NCAA Champion, Lacey is an American Olympic Hopeful for what would be her 1st Winter Olympic Team in 2026.
+World & NCAA Champion.
 Lacey plays in the NCAA for the University of Wisconsin Badgers and is a native of Annapolis, MD.
 She serves as an Alternate Captain for Wisconsin.

 Lacey was an Olympic hopeful in 2022 and was cut by Team USA just prior to Athlete Selection.
 Since then, she has played at every USWNT event from the Rivalry Series to the Women’s World Championships.